Uppekha Jain: Career and early life

-Uppekha acted in leading roles for the independent features [The Interview] and Moods of Crime, and a supporting role in Yash Raj Films first Y Film Luv Ka The End.
+Uppekha acted in leading roles for the independent features The Interview and Moods of Crime, and a supporting role in Yash Raj Films first release from Y-Films, titled Luv Ka The End.
 Uppekha also built a successful career as a live show anchor/emcee, hosting over 300 events for various corporate, celebrity and televised shows both in Indian and internationally.
-She is a sought after celebrity anchor in Indian and North America today.
+She is a sought after celebrity anchor in India and North America today.

 In addition to film acting, Uppekha is also a theater actress and was a permanent cast member of the Indian rendition of Eve Ensler's off-Broadway play Emotional Creatures, a play that shed light on atrocities and the secret lives of girls across the world.
 She also performed in various other theatre productions in India.

 In 2015 Uppekha wrote, co-produced and performed in a YouTube video entitled #RapAgainstRape that garnered international acclaim from top publications, including The Huffington Post, The Wall Street Journal, NRI Tribune, Cosmopolitan and a host of other publications as well as news shows.
 The video slammed misogyny and the regressive mindset still present in India while bringing awareness to the atrocities women face and including rape, assault and hypocrisy in India.

 In 2016, Uppekha bagged the permanent cast role on Star Plus's long-running hit soap opera Saath Nibhana Saathiya.
 Her conniving yet fashionable character of Monika Modi struck a chord with audiences, and the antagonistic mother-in-law and daughter-in-law "Jodi" with co-star Lovey Sasan became widely popular.
 In March 2017, though, both Lovey and Uppekha decided to quit the show.
 According to sources, Jain was not happy with the track record of her character.